-In order to preserve anonymity, you will not be able to contact candidates until they are disqualified or moved to a new stage.
+In order to preserve anonymity, you will not be able to contact candidates (manually or via automated actions) until they are disqualified or moved to a new stage.
 When a candidate is disqualified or moved out of the Sourced/Applied stages, the above information will become visible and options to contact them will become available.

 To turn on anonymized screening, go to Settings, then Workflow.
 Turn on the switch and click Save Changes.